 About the Episode

-This episode is part two of our conversation on a research study – conducted through a series of text messages – that looks at virtue development in Muslim American youth before, during, and after Ramadan.
-Click here for part one.
+Our conversation today is about a research study – conducted through a series of text messages – that looks at virtue development in Muslim American youth before, during, and after Ramadan.

 More About the Research

 Does Ramadan Serve as a Naturalistic Intervention to Promote Muslim American Adolescents’ Daily Virtues?
 Evidence from a Three Wave Experience Sampling Study – The goal of this study was to examine whether Ramadan heightens Muslim American adolescents’ connectedness to Allah, self-control, patience, and compassion.
 Using the experience sampling method, adolescents were prompted to complete three daily surveys for a week before, during, and after Ramadan.
 This episode focuses on patience, defined as the ability to stay calm in the face of frustration, adversity, or suffering.

 - Adolescents had the lowest level of patience before Ramadan and experienced the highest level of patience during Ramadan.